Damaris Cudworth Masham: Correspondence and publications

 From her early twenties onwards, she maintained a close personal relationship with John Locke (during the remainder of his life).
 They were probably brought together by a mutual friend, Edward Clarke.
 They met sometime before 1682, and exchanged many personal, and often flirtatious, letters.
 Locke described her admirably in a letter to Phillipp van Limborch: “The lady herself is so well versed in theological and philosophical studies, and of such an original mind that you will not find many men to whom she is not superior in wealth of knowledge and ability to profit by it.”
 She and Locke were of great importance to one another in their friendship and studies, and Locke took up residence in her household (from 1691 until his death in 1704).
 He brought with him his library (of nearly 2,000 books), purchased for her a writing desk, ink and quills, and paid for the binding of her works.
 Much of Locke's last will and testament is devoted to gifts, legacies and arrangements for Damaris, Lady Masham and her son, Francis.
 An account of Locke's last day (during which Lady Masham attended him), and of his character, was published in 1705.

 Constant companions, they exchanged ideas and theories and entertained many other theologians and philosophers (including Sir Isaac Newton and Franciscus Mercurius van Helmont).
 During this time she published her first work, A Discourse Concerning the Love of God (1696), which was a response to John Norris's Practical Discourses.
 Shortly after Locke's death, she published her best-known work, Thoughts in Reference to a Vertuous or Christian Life (1705).
 Both were published anonymously, to avoid prejudice or irrelevant courtesy towards a woman scholar: Pierre Bayle (who easily ascertained her authorship) hastened to amend one of his previous (careless) observations, concerning her father's work, with an elaborate (and probably) sincere compliment upon her Savoir and other perfections.
-Her correspondence with Gottfried Wilhem Leibniz explored their respective theories including the latter's work on Pre-established harmony, on her father Ralph Cudworth's work, and on the relationship between body and soul.
+Her correspondence with Gottfried Wilhelm Leibniz explored their respective theories including the latter's work on Pre-established harmony, on her father Ralph Cudworth's work, and on the relationship between body and soul.